-A panel of up to 3 Tribunal Members will hear your case.
-One Member will be an experienced lawyer.
-The other Members will have specialist knowledge in the area of anti-discrimination involved in your case.
+A panel of up to three Tribunal members will hear your case.
+One member will be an experienced lawyer and the other two members will have specialist knowledge in the area of discrimination involved in your case.

 During the hearing, you and the respondent will be asked to present your evidence.
 If you are the applicant, you will present your evidence first.
 This involves calling each witness to give their evidence in the witness box after giving an oath or affirmation.
 In most cases the evidence that they will give will be in their statement or affidavit.